sdk451/symbolic_ai/docs/stories/epic-1-story-0-local-development-setup.md

 ## QA Results

-### Review Date: 2025-01-12
+### Review Date: 2025-01-15

 ### Reviewed By: Quinn (Test Architect)

 ### Code Quality Assessment

-**Overall Assessment: EXCELLENT** - The local development environment setup demonstrates high-quality implementation with comprehensive coverage of all acceptance criteria.
-The solution provides a robust, cross-platform development environment with excellent documentation and automation.
+**EXCELLENT IMPLEMENTATION WITH COMPREHENSIVE DEVELOPMENT ENVIRONMENT**: Story 1.0 demonstrates outstanding implementation of the local development environment setup with comprehensive cross-platform support, excellent documentation, and robust automation.
+The implementation provides a complete development workflow with all necessary tools and configurations.

 **Strengths:**
 - Comprehensive cross-platform support (Windows PowerShell + Unix Bash)
-- Well-structured Vite configuration with proper optimization
+- Well-structured Vite configuration with proper optimization and proxy settings
-- Excellent documentation with troubleshooting guides
+- Excellent documentation with troubleshooting guides and performance tips
-- Proper environment variable management
+- Proper environment variable management with templates
-- Automated setup and start scripts
+- Automated setup and start scripts with dependency checking
 - Good separation of concerns in configuration files
+- Complete integration with Supabase, Netlify, and development tools

 ### Refactoring Performed